deeplearning4j/deeplearning4j/overview.md

 ## <a name="datavec">DataVec</a>

-Ingesting, cleaning, joining, scaling, normalizing and transforming data are jobs that must be done in any sort of analysis.
+Ingesting, cleaning, joining, scaling, normalizing and transforming data are jobs that must be done in any sort of data analysis.
 This work may not be exciting, but it's a precondition of deep learning.
 DataVec is our toolkit for that process.
 We give data scientists and developers tools to turn raw data such as images, video, audio, text and time series into feature vectors for neural nets.

 ### Github Repo

 The DataVec Github repo is [here](https://github.com/deeplearning4j/datavec).
-Here is how the repo breaks down.
+Here is how the repo is organized.

 * [datavec-dataframe](https://github.com/deeplearning4j/DataVec/tree/master/datavec-dataframe) : DataVec's built-in equivalent of Pandas Dataframe
 * [datavec-api](https://github.com/deeplearning4j/DataVec/tree/master/datavec-api) : rules for preprocessing data and defining data pipelines.